TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/DevelopCustomViewhelper.rst

 The different render methods
 ============================

-ViewHelper can have one or multiple of the following three methods for implementing the rendering.
+ViewHelpers can have one or more of the following three methods for implementing the rendering.
 The following section will describe the differences between all three implementations.